Spectroscopy refers to the interaction between electromagnetic (EM) radiation and matter as a function of its frequency or wavelength.

 The most common classification of the IR spectrum divides it into three IR regions named in relation to their distance from the visible light spectrum as follows;

-The far IR region: This borders the microwave spectrum and is at the range of 400-10 cm-1.
-This region is useful for analysis of inorganic substances and gases because this is the frequency range where their fundamental vibrations occur.
+- The far IR region: This borders the microwave spectrum and is in the range of 400-10 cm-1.
+This region is useful for the analysis of inorganic substances and gases because this is the frequency range where their fundamental vibrations occur.

 Infrared spectroscopy in practice

 The infrared spectrometer (or spectrophotometer) measures the relative amount of energy as a function of the wavelength/frequency of the infrared radiation when it passes through a sample.

 The two types of the infrared spectrometer are dispersive infrared spectrometer (DS) and Fourier transform infrared spectrometer (FTIS).